ATlalka/ATlalka/README.md

 ### Cześć 👋
 Mam na imię Aleksandra, ale możesz mówić mi Ola. :)  <br>
-Mam 21 lat i studiuję Informatykę Techniczną na [Politechnice Wrocławskiej](https://pwr.edu.pl/). <br>
+Mam 22 lata i studiuję Informatykę Techniczną na [Politechnice Wrocławskiej](https://pwr.edu.pl/). <br>

 ----------------------------------------------------------------------------------------------------------------

 ### Hi there 👋
 My name is Aleksandra, but feel free to call me Ola. :)  <br>
-I'm a 21-year-old IT student at [Wrocław University of Science and Technology](https://pwr.edu.pl/en/) in Poland. <br>
+I'm a 22-year-old IT student at [Wrocław University of Science and Technology](https://pwr.edu.pl/en/) in Poland. <br>

 <!--
 **ATlalka/ATlalka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.